 -Simpsons, s5 ep19

-I decided this needed to feel real.
-Authentic.
-In-the-moment.
-So I decided to go back and see if I had any actual emails from that old boyfriend lying around.
+So I decided to go back and see if I had any actual emails from MY crummy old boyfriend lying around.

-I hope I succeed.
-It wasnt’ a pleasant thing to do, and much like getting into a bath before you check the temperature, I basically launched myself right back out again going “YEOWWW!” and feeling a little scalded.
+I hope I succeeded.
+It wasn’t fun, and much like getting into a bath before you check the temperature, I basically launched myself right back out again going “YEOWWW!” and feeling a little scalded.
 But all this is to say:

 Writing is hard work.
-It’s more than strip-mining your head, as Davies puts it.
-It’s strip-mining your soul, so that you can create a false experience that feels like a real one, that will in turn resonate with other people.
-Because while THEY might not know what it’s like to be abandoned by your dark-elf boyfriend because he’s afraid of commitment and also going off to be a medic in the dragon wars…well, if you work hard, they’ll at least understand the sadness of being left behind.
+You are strip-mining your memories, gathering the raw materials necessary to create a false experience that feels like a real one.
+Because while YOU might not know what it’s like to be abandoned by your dark-elf boyfriend because he’s afraid of commitment and also going off to be a medic in the dragon wars…well, if you work hard, at least your readers will understand the sadness of being left behind.